Understanding the Ratio: How to detect female-friendly work culturesBy Katie Thomas, Hackbright engineering fellow – Fall 2013

 If the answer is no, it isn’t necessarily a red flag.
 Many teams want to hire more women, but there aren’t enough of us out there.
 In this case, you could follow up with “Is it important to you to have a diverse team?
 Why or why not?”

 If the answer is yes, however, you have a great opportunity to speak with someone directly about what it’s like to be a female engineer at that company.
 Ask for their contact information so you can reach out to them if you don’t meet them during your interview.
+If you have a female interviewer, this is much easier, because she can give you her insight without having to reach out to another person.
 By the way, if you’re interviewing here at Thumbtack, I’d love to meet you!

 Ask This: “Are any engineers involved in programs aimed at supporting women in the industry? (e.g. PyLadies, Women Who Code, Hackbright, etc.)”